Introduction

 This book aims to explain many core concepts related to Glistix, possibly helping you use it more effectively for your projects.

 Please note that this book is a work in progress!
 There's much more to come.
+You can contribute to the book either on GitHub or Codeberg.

 About Glistix